Ghana water polo grows as sport looks for more diversity - WHIZ News

 “Treading water and how to handle the water polo ball was very difficult when I started playing,” said Ishmael Adjei, 20.
 “But as time goes on, I could see I am improving personally.”

-Adjei’s club is part of San Diego-based Black Star Polo, an organization founded by Prince that also works on creating aquatic opportunities for African and African-American communities in the United States.
+Adjei’s club is part of San Diego-based Black Star Polo, an organization founded by Asante that also works on creating aquatic opportunities for African and African-American communities in the United States.

 “When I started playing, (my family) thought it was just a waste of time,” Adjei said, “because you had to help them do the family chores and you would take a timeout to go and have training … but as time goes on, they are getting interested.”